asyncapi/website/pages/docs/tutorials/getting-started/request-reply.md

 ## Request/reply with dynamic response channel

 A second sub-pattern is where we do not know the reply channel at design time, but instead, it's dynamic and determined at runtime.
-This could for example be using the request message payload or header to dictate the response channel.
+This could, for example, be using the request message payload or header to dictate the response channel.

-Take notice how we utilize `address: null` to define that we don't know the address.
+Take a notice on how we utilize `address: null` to define that we don't know the address.
 This is just for illustration purposes as you can also omit the property entirely.

 ```yml
 asyncapi: 3.0.0